Retatrutide

 Important Caveats

-While these results are remarkable, several caveats apply.
+Several caveats apply to Phase 2 data.
 Phase 2 trials are smaller than Phase 3 pivotal trials and may not fully represent the results that will be seen in broader populations.
-The retatrutide Phase 2 trial enrolled approximately 340 participants, compared to thousands in the STEP and SURMOUNT programs.
+The retatrutide Phase 2 trial enrolled approximately 340 participants.

 Direct cross-trial comparisons have limitations.
 The studies used different patient populations, durations, and endpoints.
 A true head-to-head comparison would require a randomized trial testing retatrutide against semaglutide and tirzepatide in the same population -- such a study has not been conducted.